-- The Temps short story "Nothing Special" by Brian Stableford uses it for social commentry; the main character is a British paranorm of Asian origin, and we only get told what his power is in the last sentence - the rest of the story continually describes him as being ignored, but the reader doesn't make the connection.
+- The Temps short story "Nothing Special" by Brian Stableford uses it for social commentary; the main character is a British paranorm of Asian origin, and we only get told what his power is in the last sentence - the rest of the story continually describes him as being ignored, but the reader doesn't make the connection.

 - In Barbara Hambly's vampire novels, starting with Those Who Hunt the Night, vampires who seem to appear and disappear are really doing this.

-- In the Wheel of Time books Grey Men are people who have given their souls to the Dark One, and as a result always blend into their surroundings.
+- In The Wheel of Time books Grey Men are people who have given their souls to the Dark One, and as a result always blend into their surroundings.
 They are used as assassins in public areas, quite capable of walking right up to someone and stabbing them without ever being noticed.
-They are quite cleverly dealt with in the textual medium by casual insertion into a descriptive passage, so that the reader is likely to ignore them as well as the characters.
+They are quite cleverly dealt with in the textual medium by casual insertion into a descriptive passage so that the reader is likely to ignore them as well as the characters.

 - Buffy the Vampire Slayer: The First Evil can pick and choose who sees and hears it.

-It just shifts your perception a tiny little bit.
+The Doctor: It just shifts your perception a tiny little bit.
 Doesn't make us invisible, just unnoticed.
 Oh, I know what it's like!
 It's like when you fancy someone and they don't even know you exist.
 That's what it's like.

-(To Martha) You too, huh?
+Jack: [to Martha] You too, huh?